silen72/BusDashboard/documentation/documentation.md

 The controller is based on an [Arduino Leonardo](https://www.arduino.cc/en/Main/Arduino_BoardLeonardo), mostly because it is capable of sending keystrokes to the PC via its USB-connection.

 It is connected to two custom pcb that take care of the in- and output of the bus dashboard.
 The input is mostly "which switch is in what position", "which button is currently pressed", and so on.
 The pcb is called [buttonmatrix](buttonmatrix/buttonmatrix.md).
-The output in mainly switching light bulbs and leds on and off.
+The output is mainly switching light bulbs and leds on and off.
 So the pcb is called [lampdriver](lampdriver/lampdriver.md).

 The [power supply](powersupply/powersupply.md) needs to provide 24V for lighting most of the stock switches and 5V for a few customized parts on the dashboard.
 To add a little security it is controlled by the arduino via a relais.
 The Arduino itself is independantly powered by the connected PC via USB.